mozmeao/www-admin/docs/index.md

 1. Calculates the md5 hash of the image file contents and adds that hash to the file name.
 This is similar to what Bedrock does to other static media and is what is called an "immutable file" for caching, since any change to the file will result in a different file name.
 This allows us to set the maximum cache expire times.
-2. Check to make sure that every image file (including high-res) referenced in a data file exists in the `static/img` directory and has been processed.
+2. Check to make sure that every image file (including high-res) referenced in a data file exists in the card directory and has been processed.
 3. Process the YAML and Markdown in the data files and output `.json` files that are easier to load by bedrock.
 4. Upload the static files to the s3 bucket for whichever site instance will be needed. `master` branch